-Westminster, MD, Thursday, August 27, 2020 – Today, the Carroll County Board of Commissioners proclaimed September as Carroll County Preparedness Month.
-September is also Maryland Preparedness Month and National Preparedness Month, and due to the COVID-19 restrictions, many government agencies, businesses, community groups, schools and families will participate in virtual events to help promote disaster preparedness.
+Westminster, MD, Thursday, September 2, 2021 – Today, the Carroll County Board of Commissioners proclaimed September as Carroll County Preparedness Month.
+September is also Maryland Preparedness Month and National Preparedness Month.

 Several online sources providing good emergency preparedness information include: